 I talked with Dick this morning and subsequently with Mohanty and Hill about spent fuel incorporation into ash (task IA2).
 Dick claims that his studies show very little difference with the new model and that it is not worth the effort of including it in this version of the code.
 Sitakanta and Britt agree.
-So, if you also agree, would you thanks, ron j ron j <rjanetzke@swri.edu>
+So, if you also agree, would you be able to send an e-mail to that effect so we can include it in QA documents for this version of the code?

+thanks,

+ron j

+ron j <rjanetzke@swri.edu>